 the running engine of the vehicle with the device mounted, but switched off,

-or a secondary sound source, positioned in a similar set-up with loudspeaker as in paragraph 6.4.2. in part 1 of this document; this sound source, e.g. loudspeaker, shall be placed at equidistance of 7.00 ± 0.10 m from the rear of the vehicle as well as the measurement microphone (see Figure 2 in Annex 5);
+or a secondary sound source, positioned in a similar set-up with loudspeaker as in paragraph 6.4.2. in part 1 of this document; this sound source, e.g. the centre of the loudspeaker diaphragm, shall be placed at the height of 1.20 ± 0.05 m and at equidistance of 7.00 ± 0.10 m from the rear of the vehicle as well as the measurement microphone (see Figure 2 in Annex 5);

 or the reference level of the test can also be achieved by the (site) background level, recorded in accordance with paragraph 14.5.5.